Obiorachibuike/wewantwaste_test/README.md

 ## My Approach

 ### 1. **Project Setup**
-- Bootstrapped a new React project using **Vite** for faster build and dev experience
+- Initialized a new **React + TypeScript** project using **Vite** for fast development
-- Used **Tailwind CSS** for rapid and responsive UI development
+- Used standard **CSS** for styling and layout
-- Folder structure follows separation of concerns (components, assets, hooks, utils)
+- Organized codebase into folders:
+  - `components/` – reusable UI elements
+  - `services/` – API logic
+  - `styles/` – custom CSS styles

-### 2. **Fetching API Data**
+### 2. **API Integration**
-- Used `fetch` in `useEffect()` to retrieve skip data from the given endpoint
+- Fetched skip data using the native `fetch` API inside a `useEffect` hook
+- Handled loading and error states
-- Stored the data in local state and mapped it dynamically on the page
+- Stored skip data in local state and displayed it dynamically on the page

-### 3. **UI/UX Improvements**
+### 3. **UI/UX Enhancements**
-- Redesigned layout for cleaner visual hierarchy and spacing
+- Redesigned the layout with clean spacing and consistent alignment
-- Responsive grid system for skip items using Tailwind
+- Used **CSS Flexbox and Grid** for a responsive design
-- Added modern card-style presentation for skip options
+- Implemented **card-style layout** for skip options
+- **Incorporated icons** to improve visual clarity and make the interface more intuitive and user-friendly
+- Ensured mobile and desktop responsiveness
-- Used intuitive iconography and clear call-to-action buttons
+- Clear call-to-action buttons and interactive hover effects
-- Focused on mobile-first responsiveness

-### 4. **Code Quality**
+### 4. **TypeScript & Code Quality**
+- Used TypeScript throughout the project to ensure type safety
+- Defined proper interfaces for API responses and component props
-- Split UI into reusable components (`SkipCard`, `SkipList`, etc.)
+- Separated logic and UI into components for better maintainability
-- Organized styling using Tailwind utility classes
-- Added fallback UI for loading and error states
-- Applied accessibility best practices (alt text, aria labels)
+- Followed best practices for code readability and reusability

 ---